-These Standards are established by OJJDP to guide administration and operation of ICAC and its Members when working on ICAC-related Investigations and matters.
+These Standards are established by OJJDP to guide the administration and operation of the ICAC Program and its Members when working on ICAC-related Investigations and matters.

-ICAC Members should make every reasonable effort to comply with these Standards.
-However, since many aspects of Investigations are dynamic and laws vary widely between jurisdictions - their genesis; methods for their evidentiary pursuit; and their application within court - it is difficult to anticipate every circumstance that might present itself.
-Thus, reasonable deviations from these Standards may occur depending upon various factors (e.g., emergency situations; timing constraints; accessibility constraints; resource constraints; technology constraints; perceived conflicts between the Standards and statutes, decisional law, and court orders; et cetera).
+Members should make every reasonable effort to comply with these Standards.
+However, since many aspects of Investigations are dynamic and because laws vary widely between jurisdictions, it is difficult to anticipate every circumstance that might present itself.
+Thus, reasonable deviations from these Standards may occur depending upon various factors (e.g., emergency situations; timing constraints; accessibility constraints; resource constraints; technology constraints; perceived conflicts between the Standards and statutes, decisional law, and court orders; etcetera).

-Should questions regarding the interpretation of these Standards arise or conflicts occur between these Standards and agency policies or law, the subject Commander faced with the issue shall seek the guidance of an OJJDP Program Manager.
+Commanders may supplement, but not contradict, these Standards in the written agreements they establish with their Affiliates to promote the effective operation of their Task Forces.
+Should questions regarding the interpretation of these Standards arise or conflicts occur between these Standards and agency policies or law, the Commander faced with the issue shall seek the guidance of an OJJDP Program Manager.
 However, nothing in these Standards is meant to interfere with a Commander's or Supervisor's lawful tactical decision-making.